danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 }
 ```

 Note that if you use an Auth0 test token, the `sub` claim will be postfixed with `@clients`.
 This is because Auth0 automatically created a "Test Application" for us when we registered the Account API with them.
-And it's via this test application that we obtain a test token--using the <a href="https://auth0.com/docs/flows/concepts/client-credentials">client credentials grant</a> to be specific, as denoted by the `gty` (grant type) claim:
+And it's via this test application that we obtain a test token--using the <a href="https://auth0.com/docs/flows/concepts/client-credentials">client credentials grant</a> to be specific.
+This is also specified by the `gty` (grant type) claim:

 ```json
 {